majorjayant/portfolio-website-desktop/README.md

 4.  **Work Experience:**
     *   This section allows you to manage your professional experience timeline.
-    *   Items are loaded dynamically from the database when the page loads.
+    *   Items are loaded dynamically from the database when the page loads (only non-deleted items are shown).
     *   **Adding an Item:** Click the "Add Work Experience" button.
     *   **Fields per Item:**
         *   `Job Title*`: Your role or position (Required).